TK-data/BilparkApp/README.md

 #### DamageReportScreen
 Container for DamageReportForm
 #### DamageReportForm \*
 A form with several fields to register damage on the users vehicle.
-Do also let the user write a comment if there has been any damage on parts of the car.
+Does also let the user write an optional comment if there has been any damage on parts of the car.
 #### FuelDayScreen
-Container for FuelDayForm and FuelDayForm.
+Container for FuelDayForm.
 #### FuelDayForm \*
 A form that lets the user set time, day and if it want's a notification.
 #### FuelSetNotificationScreen